 a description of the likely consequences of the breach; and

-a description of the measures taken or proposed to be taken by the [School / Trust] to address the breach, including, where appropriate, measures to mitigate its possible adverse effects.
+a description of the measures taken or proposed to be taken by the School to address the breach, including, where appropriate, measures to mitigate its possible adverse effects.

-[Given that a large number of our stakeholders are children, if a data breach affects our pupils, it is likely that the above information will need to be given to parents / carers if the affected pupils are aged 12 or under.
-If the affected pupils are aged 13 or over, the pupils should be informed and it may also be appropriate to notify parents / carers, depending on the circumstances and the nature of the personal data which has been compromised.]
+Given that a large number of our stakeholders are children, if a data breach affects our pupils, it is likely that the above information will need to be given to parents / carers if the affected pupils are aged 12 or under.

 If the DPO decides to notify data subjects about a breach, the notification should at the very least include a description of how and when the breach occurred and what data was involved.
 Details of what the organisation has already done to respond to the risks posed by the breach should also be included.
-The [School / Trust] should also, where appropriate, provide specific advice to individuals to protect themselves from possible adverse consequences of the breach, such as resetting passwords in the case where their access credentials have been compromised.
+The School should also, where appropriate, provide specific advice to individuals to protect themselves from possible adverse consequences of the breach, such as resetting passwords in the case where their access credentials have been compromised.

 The DPO must complete the Data Breach Log in Appendix 1 before making the referral to the ICO and keep it under review as and when further information comes to light.

-In certain circumstances, where justified, and on the advice of law-enforcement authorities, the [School / Trust] may delay communicating the breach to the affected individuals until such time as it would not prejudice such investigations.
+In certain circumstances, where justified, and on the advice of law-enforcement authorities, the Centre may delay communicating the breach to the affected individuals until such time as it would not prejudice such investigations.
 However, data subjects would still need to be promptly informed after this time.

 Even if the DPO initially decides not to communicate the breach to the affected data subjects, the ICO can require us to do so, if it considers the breach is likely to result in a high risk to individuals.